The best travel credit card can cut the cost of your holiday spending, but they aren’t for everyone. Get the lowdown with our guide.

 Over the course of a long holiday, or even a short city break, these fees can make all the difference to your budget.
-By using your standard credit card overseas, you can potentially open yourself up to being charged a host of unexpected fees.
+By using your standard credit card overseas, you can potentially open yourself up to a host of unexpected fees.

 Most non-specialist credit card providers charge transaction fees, cash withdrawal penalties and even additional interest rates – even if you pay off your balance on time and in full.